JinYang0323/web-tool-2020/exams/exam01/questions.md

 # Exam 1 Questions

 -   Answers should be roughly 2-5 sentences, and in your own words.
 -   Some questions ask for a code sample - keep them short and to the point.
 -   Be sure to be clear - be careful not to use vague pronouns like "it" if I can't be completely sure what "it" is.
 -   I cannot assume knowledge you don't demonstrate, so be clear and explicit.

 ## Q: What is the difference between a dynamic asset and a static asset?

 A dynamic asset may change based on user interaction, a static asset will not change once defined.
 When a dynamic asset is changed, the server must be restarted to reflect the change.
 When static assets are changed, there is no need to restart the server.

+Updated: static asset is represented by a file on the file system.

 ## Q: What is the difference between a relative and absolute file path in an href?
 What is the "webserver root/document root" and how do absolute/relative paths relate to this document root?

 A relative path is relative to current page, an absolute file path is a completed path which is not related to current position. webserver root is the root of a website, also the '/'.

+Updated: webserver root/document root is location/s on the file system that static assets will be accessed from.

 ## Q: What is the difference between server-side and client-side JS?

 client-side JS runs on the browser, while server-side runs on server.
 Client-side JS is visible to user/browser, but server-side is not, so the security check is in server side.

+Updated: client-side JS has access to rendered page while server-side does not.

 ## Q: What are the differences between `var`, `const`, and `let`, and when should you use each of them?